zhengli97/CTKD/README.md

     return loss
 ```

+## Contact

+If you have any questions, you can submit an issue on GitHub, leave a message on Zhihu Article (if you can speak Chinese), or contact me by email (zhengli97[at]qq.com).

 ## Citation

 If this repo is helpful for your research, please consider citing our paper and giving this repo a star ⭐.
+Thank you!

 ```
 @inproceedings{li2023curriculum,